 In March 2021, we began recruiting ag professionals and farmers for our short courses.
 We developed a contact list of over 70 organizations and institutions to disseminate short course information.
-To date, we have completed recruitment for six of the eight courses.
-The two remaining courses will be held in the spring of 2022 and recruitment for those will begin a month in advance.
+In October 2022, we completed recruitment for all of the eight courses.

 240 providers and an additional 80 farmers will attend a half-day online course.
 Eight online courses will be offered, each with targeted content and guest speakers for unique agricultural areas within the NE SARE region.
 The participants will achieve the learning objectives outlined below.
 Participants will receive a PDF of the Farming for Soil Life handbook that includes: 1) profiles and photographs of 70 soil invertebrate groups and their identification, 2) an overview of soil invertebrate sampling techniques, 3) a section on management practices for the conservation of soil invertebrates, and 4) an introduction to the connection between soil invertebrates and soil health.
 In the day-of-course evaluations, 90% of participants (288 of 320) will indicate intention to change behavior (February 2021–November 2022).